aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Install

+Before you start, you need to create a KMS key to encrypt and decrypt your data - your Lambda function will need read and write access to it.

+!!! note "If your Lambda function only masks data without utilizing any encryption services, it requires no additional permissions or library to use this utility."

 ### Required resources

 === "AWS Serverless Application Model (SAM) example"
     ```yaml hl_lines="16 30 54-55"
     --8<-- "examples/data_masking/sam/template.yaml"
     ```

-If your Lambda function only masks data without utilizing any encryption services, it requires no additional permissions or library to use this utility.

 #### Using AWS Encryption SDK